-Teen charged with murder in LPD officer's death
+After LPD officer's death, murder charges and mourning period

 “The Lincoln Police Department would like to extend heartfelt thanks to members of the numerous police and fire departments who helped escort Mario back home to Lincoln yesterday.”

+Vazquez was wanted for second-degree assault in connection with Edward Varejcka's stabbing death in March.
+As members of the Metro Area Fugitive Task Force, the department's gang unit and criminal division gathered outside, Vazquez and Orion Ross, 19, broke out a window in an escape attempt, with Vazquez firing shots at Herrera and other officers, according to court documents.

+Herrera — in plain clothes, not wearing a bulletproof vest and there, in part, to serve as a translator — was struck in the torso.

-Herrera had been transferred to Nebraska Medicine in Omaha, where he underwent numerous surgeries.
-The bullet struck him in the chest; he was not wearing a bulletproof vest.
+He was taken to Bryan West Campus and then transferred to the Nebraska Medicine in Omaha, where he underwent numerous surgeries.

-He is the seventh Lincoln Police officer killed in the line of duty, Jackson said, and the fourth killed by gunfire.
+He is the seventh Lincoln Police officer killed in the line of duty, Jackson said, and the fourth ever killed by gunfire.

+Lincoln Police officers and staff are going through a difficult time, he said.
+But they have resources: They can talk to colleagues with mental health training to help them cope; they can access the city’s employee assistance program; and they can continue to be lifted by the thoughts and actions of the residents they serve.

+“Again, one of the strong cathartic responses is those from the community, in support of the officers who serve here every day.”

 Mario Herrera vigil, 9.7